 The first Waldorf school was founded by Rudolf Steiner in Germany in 1919.
-This school aimed to teach children how to think rather than what to think.
+Waldorf education aims to teach children how to think rather than what to think.
 Steiner believed that children have a natural curiosity and appetite for learning, and should be encouraged to learn within an environment that stimulates all five senses.

-Children are encouraged to be self-directed free thinkers; Students develop a close relationship with their educators as they remain with the same teacher throughout school age.
+Pros: Children in Waldorf preschool programs are encouraged to be self-directed free thinkers; Students develop a close relationship with their educators as they remain with the same teacher throughout school age.